Manu’s Menu

 For the Dosa Batter

-Step 1: Place the rice in one bowl and cover with water.
-In a separate bowl, add the urad dal, channa dal, and fenugreek seeds, then cover with water.
-Leave both to soak for 6 hours.
+Step 1: Place the rice in one bowl and cover it with water.
+In a separate bowl, add the urad dal, channa dal, and fenugreek seeds.
+Cover with water and leave both to soak for 6 hours.

-Step 2: After 6 hours, drain the rice and lentils, making sure to preserve the soaking liquids as you will need them later.
+Step 2: After 6 hours, drain the rice and lentils, making sure to preserve the soaking liquids as you’ll need them later.
 Blend everything together with some of the reserved liquids into a fine paste.

 Soaked rice and lentils alongside freshly blended batter ready for fermentation.

-Note: For a crispier dosa, you can keep the batter slightly grainy instead of blending it completely smooth.
+Note: For a crispier dosa, keep the batter slightly grainy instead of blending it completely smooth.

 Dosa cooking on a pan with bubbles forming and edges beginning to set.